hexatomic/hexatomic/docs/user/src/usage/graph-editor/console.md

 ## New node: `n`

-The command `n` will create a new node and optionally add annotations and dominance relations to existing nodes.
+The command `n` will create a new node, and dominance relations between the new node and existing nodes.

-Each of its new annotation arguments has the form `name:value` or `namespace:name:value`.
+Additionally, it can be used to annotate the new node in the same command.
+To find out how to define annotations, read the section [Defining annotation](#defining-annotations).

 Arguments starting with `#` refer to the node names to which dominance edges are added (e.g. `#someNodeName`).

-The name of the newly created node is returned if creating the node was successful.
+When the creation was successful, the console will print a message giving the name of the new node and its annotations.

 ### Examples